Research suggests that irritable bowel syndrome (IBS) affects about

 There’s growing research that suggests taking CBD may have health benefits, including anxiety and pain relief.
 However, the jury is still out on whether CBD can help with IBS symptoms.

 Until we know for sure whether CBD helps with IBS, there’s likely not much harm in trying it out.
 Just be sure to talk with your doctor before giving it a whirl.
-Some people may experience IBS-like symptoms, like diarrhea, when taking CBD.
+Some people may experience IBS-like symptoms, such as diarrhea, when taking CBD.

 Is CBD legal?
 The 2018 Farm Bill removed hemp from the legal definition of marijuana in the Controlled Substances Act.
 This made some hemp-derived CBD products with less than 0.3% THC legal at the federal level.
 However, CBD products containing more than 0.3% THC still fall under the legal definition of marijuana, making them illegal at the federal level.
 Some states have legalized CBD, so be sure to check state laws, especially when traveling.
 Also, keep in mind that the FDA has not approved nonprescription CBD products, and some products may be inaccurately labeled.